 The establishment of an Ally Network at UniSA represents a significant step towards creating a culture that respects and celebrates sexual and gender diversity.
 We want to create a University community where all students, staff and visitors feel safe, supported and empowered to be who they are.

-The UniSA Ally Network is a voluntary network of staff and students who are a visible presence in support of our rainbow community.
+The UniSA Ally Network is a voluntary network of safe and non-judgemental contacts in support of our rainbow community.

 Email your query to allynetwork@unisa.edu.au.